 But I don't recommend going to Greece in the coldest month of the year.
 If you must go outside the main holiday season, you should go in autumn, because the weather is still nice and the water might still be warm enough for you to go swimming in.

 I would pick sometime early November for cheap travel in nice weather.

-The hotel in Samos wasn't very nice, compared to when we visited Crete, we stayed at a small family hotel called Leonidas, we had a two-room apartment with a gigantic balcony, and the staff was just so nice, that we just ended up spending almost the entire vacation on the fake-grass by the pool.
+The hotel in Samos wasn't very fancy compared to when we visited Crete.
+We stayed at a small family hotel called Leonidas, we had a two-room apartment with a gigantic balcony, and the staff was just so nice, that we just ended up spending almost the entire vacation on the fake-grass by the pool.

 So, one thing you will have to know is, the weather and temperatures of the Greek islands might differentiate, not only from island to island but also from south to north of each island.

 If we take Crete, an island we have visited in the past, then the temperatures of the south of the island, will be a few degrees Celsius hotter than the north-west.